 At a minimum, and unmarried individual should have: (1) a living trust to hold and protect assets, assure an easy transition of management of your assets in the event of incapacity or death, and to avoid probate; (2) a pour-over Will as a safety mechanism in case a probate is necessary; (3) a Durable Power of Attorney for Property for management of income and assets in the event of incapacity; (4) an Advance Health Care Directive to designate the person who will make health care and other personal decisions for you if you cannot do so, and (5) a HIPAA Pre-Authorization Forms in order to facilitate communication between personnel at hospitals, doctor offices, labs and other health care professionals and your trustees and agents.

-The Riverside Estate Planning for Unmarried Individuals Process
+The Southern California Estate Planning for Unmarried Individuals Process

 We will make things easy for you.
-Call our office to schedule a consultation with one of our experienced estate planning attorneys.
+Contact us to schedule a consultation with one of our experienced estate planning attorneys.
 You will be provided a questionnaire to complete prior to your consultation.
 The questionnaire will help you in organizing your thoughts and desires and will make the consultation much more productive.
-Contact our office today to schedule your appointment and obtain your questionnaire.